kuatsu/react-native-cloud-storage/README.md

 ## Example Project

 There's an example app available in the `example` directory.
-To use the Google Drive implementation (for any platforms other than iOS), you'll need to provide a valid access token for the Google Drive API.
+To use the Google Drive implementation, you'll need to provide a valid access token for the Google Drive API.
 For testing purposes, you can create one using the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground).

 ## License